-Whether you are a young person or someone with more life experience, there really is an art you should know about how to get a job.
-Perhaps you have been laid off recently and have bills piling up, or maybe you are new to the work force and really need to start saving up money for school, a house, a new car, etc. Here is a step by step action plan on how to get a job that anyone can follow.
+Whether you are a young person or someone with more life experience, there really is an art to getting a job.
+Perhaps you have been laid off recently and have bills piling up or maybe you are new to the workforce.
+Or, really need to start saving up money for school, a house, a new car, etc. Here is a step by step action plan on how to get a job that anyone can follow.

 The first step in how to get a job may go without saying, but it needs to be repeated anyway.
 Don’t give up!
 So many people give up and leave the job hunt and this is something we hear about all the time.
 In fact, the federal government’s unemployment number doesn’t even include those who may have given up hope.